jamesoshea/wt-booking-api/README.md

   -e WRITE_API_KEY=werdfs12 \
   -e WALLET_PASSWORD=windingtree windingtree/wt-booking-api
 ```
-- After that you can access the wt-booking-api on local port `8080`
+- After that you can access the wt-booking-api on local port `8080`.
+Database will also be setup during the container startup in the current setup.
+You can skip this with `SKIP_DB_SETUP` environment variable.

 ## Examples